Errorname/google-docs-mustaches/README.md

 - `destination` is the ID of the destination folder where the new file will be put.
 If no destination is given, the new file will be put next to the `file` to given in argument.

 > Note: This feature is not working in Node (See [#9](https://github.com/Errorname/google-docs-mustaches/issues/9))

+### `mustaches.readDoc(file: ID): Promise<GDoc>`

+This method will return the full content of the file.

+This is simply a wrapper of the GDoc API to read the content of the document.

 ## Interpolation